-- Phone Calls: Travelers may be reimbursed up to $10/day for personal phone calls when traveling internationally.
+- Phone Calls: The cost of phone calls (both personal and business-related) is included in the Meals and Incidentals Expenses per diem allowance.
+See the UWTravelWIse Calculator to determine the maximum for each location.
 For information about business-related phone usage while in travel status, see DoIT Voice and Telephone Services.

 - Registrations: Registration fees are payable by the University; however, non-business related or optional activities, such as sightseeing tours, golf outings, family activities, etc. are not reimbursable/payable.
 Employees are encouraged to take advantage of significant discounts for early registrations.
 See Policy 201.S - Registration Fee.